Middle Eastern music: Winds

 The Armenian duduk is a very popular double reeded, oboe-like instrument made out of Apricot tree wood.
 The Moroccan oboe, also called the rhaita, has a double-reed mouthpiece that echoes sound down its long and narrow body.
 A similar instrument is called the sorna.
 Equivalent to the mizmar and zurna, it is used more for festivals and loud celebrations.
 A Turkish influence comes from the mey, which has a large double reed.
 Bamboo reed pipes are the most common background to belly dancing and music from Egypt.
 Flutes are also a common woodwind instrument in ensembles.
 A kaval is a three-part flute that is blown in one end, whereas the ney is a long cane flute, played by blowing across the sharp edge while pursing the lips.

 International music

 Music pervades Middle Eastern societies.
 While traditional music remains popular in the Middle East, modern music reconciling Western and traditional Middle Eastern styles, pop, and fusion are rapidly advancing in popularity.

-Lebanese rock Star who performs in English, Lydia Canaan, is listed in the catalog of the Rock and Roll Hall of Fame and Museum's Library and Archives in Cleveland, Ohio, USA as the first rock star of the Middle East.
-Canaan fused Middle Eastern quarter tones and microtones with anglophone rock, innovating a unique style of world music.